Oleg-Chashko/SSToolbox/README.md

 #### Terminal error: Permission denied

 1. Running the terminal.
-2. Type the command `chmod u+x`, press the `Space bar`, drag the script file to the terminal window and press the `Return` key.
+2. Type the command `chmod u+x` and press the `Space bar`.
+3. Drag the script file to the terminal window and press the `Return` key.

 #### Running the script